 Vulnerable Sector Check

-All applicants for registration must submit a recent Vulnerable Sector Check (VSC) issued by their local Canadian police service.
+All applicants for registration must submit a recent Vulnerable Sector Check (VSC) issued by their local Canadian Police Service.

 • The VSC report must be dated no more than six (6) months before the date of the application for registration with the CRTO.